josemotta/IoT.Starter.Pi.Thing/README.2.md

 	pi@zuni:~ $ docker-compose version
 	-bash: docker-compose: command not found

-The easiest way to install docker-composer at RPI would be using command:
+The easiest way to install docker-composer at RPI would be using the command:

 	sudo apt-get install docker-compose